SPDX-FileCopyrightText: 2020-present The Firebird Projects <www.firebirdsql.org>

 class PyExpr(str):

-"""Source code for Python expression.
+"""Source code string representing a single Python expression.

 Raises: